diazelena325/contactform/devPost.md

 export default App;
 ```

-The App.jsx will have the following like this:
+3. **Enhancing with Form Elements:**

+Populate your App.jsx file with the following code to build the foundation of the contact form interface:

 ```
 import React from 'react';